VivianGomez/VivianGomez/README.md

 Hey there 👋

-I’m a Systems and Computing Engineer with a Master’s in Visual Computing and 6+ years of experience building virtual and extended reality solutions for training and learning.
+I’m a Systems and Computing Engineer with a Master’s in Computer Science and 6+ years of experience building virtual and extended reality solutions for training and learning.
 I’ve worked across academia and industry, developing XR projects with organizations such as the Colombian Navy and Ecopetrol.

 I currently serve as a faculty member at Universidad de los Andes and coordinate the COLIVRI Lab, where I mentor research projects and teach courses on team-based software development, mobile applications, HCI, and UX/UI design.